CCT-Dublin/music-player-ca1-aoe/README.md

 The lyrics for the currently playing song are displayed in the right section of the application window.

-* As the song plays, the lyrics will scroll automatically, highlighting the currently sung words (this feature may depend on the availability of lyrics for the specific song).
+* As the song plays, the lyrics can be viewed and scrolled down to show more (this feature may depend on the availability of lyrics for the specific song).

 ## 4. Equalizer